 Banks file surge in impersonation scams

 Branch-essentially essentially based anti-fraud plot to be expanded to online banking

 By: Warwick Ashford

-Australians misplaced half a thousand million greenbacks to scams in 2018
+Australians lost half one billion greenbacks to scams in 2018

 By: Aaron Tan